 - Less injury to the patient than the submuscular, as the muscle is not released off of the chest wall.

 - Has less post-operative downtime.
-Generally, patients can return to work after 2 or 3 days, and are able to work out at 2 weeks.
+Generally, patients can return to work after two or three days, and are able to work out at two weeks.

 - Prevents the muscle movement “animation” that is often visible after submuscular placement in extremely active individuals.

 At Beverly Hills Plastic Surgery Group, we have provided numerous implant treatments for decades.
-Regardless of which form of implants you choose for treatment, or your desired position of the implants, our dedicated and experienced team can work with you in providing the results you desire.*
+Regardless of which form of implants you choose for treatment, or your desired implant position, our dedicated and experienced team can work with you in providing the results you desire.*